-Your Google My Business photos are deciding factors when it comes to attracting customers.
+Your Google My Business photos (GMB) are vital to attracting customers.

 Adding and Deleting Your Google My Business Photos